 The Great Minnesota Get-together

 Ango is bitter.
 There’s no question about that, but in tiny doses, you don’t really notice.
 It also has strong spice flavors which is why it works so well in small quantities.
 But what a lot of people don’t realize is that it’s almost 90-proof!
 That’s right.
 Your aromatic bitters is more potent than the typical bottle of vodka.
-I figured, what’s a little bitterness with some strong aromatic spices?
-I already love Italian Amaro, so how is this any different?
+We figured, what’s a little bitterness with some strong aromatic spices?
+We already love Italian Amaro, so how is this any different?

 1 oz Angostura Bitters